pillarsacademy/pillarsacademy.github.io/after-school/about.md

 We're approaching the end of our third trimester of PASS with friendships formed, and a lot of learning and fun accomplished!
 Please take this brief survey to help us create the schedule for next year's PASS tailored to YOUR needs!
 </center></b>

+As of now, our PASS program runs parallel to the local public school districts' calendars, and does not continue through the summer because we have Summer Camp for all ages!
+Even teens 14-18 are engaged with our Counselor in Training program!

+Summer Camp is available for all ages and runs from 9:30am-2:30pm with After Care from 2:30pm-5:30pm (as well as before care).
+It's a lot of fun and creatively stimulates them both intellectually and physically, just like we do at PASS!
+It includes a field trip every week.

+Come back to this page in June for the PASS 2016-17 Fall schedule!!

 <b>Pillars Academy now offers it's services and expert teachers to the community via an After School Program including:
 Academic Enrichment, Professional Tutoring & Homework Help, Arabic, Qur'an, fun Islamic Studies classes, and professional Sports Trainings like Girls Volleyball, Girls & Boys Basketball, and Girls & Boys Soccer!</b>